openwisp/openwisp-controller/README.rst

 Refer to `"How to configure automatic provisioning of subnets and IPs" section of this documentation <#how-to-configure-automatic-provisioning-of-subnets-and-ips>`_ to learn about features provided by this app.

+This app is optional, if you don't need it you can avoid adding it to ``settings.INSTALLED_APPS``.

 Settings
 --------